rukai/PF_Sandbox/readme.md

 ## Goals/Features

-*   Package system used to distribute complete games that run on the engine.
+*   Package system used to distribute complete games that run on PF Sandbox
     +   A package includes:
         -   Fighters
         -   Stages